Hotmoka/hotmoka/io-hotmoka-tutorial/src/main/md/Tutorial.md

    instance, for ever and ever.

-Replace hence the previous version of `TicTacToe.java` with the following improved version.
+Replace hence the previous version of `TicTacToe.java` with the following revised version.
 This new version solves both problems at once.
 The policy is very simple: it imposes a minimum bet, in order to avoid free games; if a winner emerges, then the game forwards him only 90% of the jackpot; the remaining 10% goes to the